-Suppose, a person gets a job proposal from a company.
+Suppose a person gets a job proposal from a company.
 The company believes that his skill set will turn out to be a good asset for the company.
 Therefore, the company decides to offer him 600 restricted stock units as part of the company compensation, apart from giving him a substantial salary and other benefits.
 The shares of the company trade at a market price of $50 per share that makes 600 RSU worth more than $30,000.
-The determination of the market price is usually done based on either prior day’s close price of the stock or the average of high and low of the day.
+The determination of the market price is usually done based on either the prior day’s close price of the stock or the average of high and low of the day.

-In contrast, if the person would have left the job during the vesting period he wouldn’t be eligible for this reward.
-For example, let us assume that the person leaves the job after one year of his employment, then, he will be available for only 150 RSUs and he would forfeit the remaining 450 shares of the company.
+In contrast, if the person would have left the job during the vesting period, he wouldn’t be eligible for this reward.
+For example, let us assume that the person leaves the job after one year of his employment, then, he will be available for only 150 RSUs, and he would forfeit the remaining 450 shares of the company.

-One should not get confused with the grant date and vesting date as both dates are different.
+One should not get confused with the grant date, and vesting date as both dates are different.
 On the grant date, the company provides your restricted stock units.
 However, you are not allowed to sell or transfer the RSUs for a particular time.
 Once this particular time is up, the company gives permission to sell or transfer the RSUs, which is known as vesting date.
-In fact, there are a number of enterprises they ask the employees not to sell or transfer the vested shares for a period.
+There are several enterprises that ask the employees not to sell or transfer vested sharesVested SharesShares vesting refers to the grant of shares over a pre-decided tenure as the compensation package or contribution towards the pension scheme to the employees or to the founders of the company to reward them for their work performance and to retain them for longer years in the company. for a period.